 The Effect of Chocolate on Our Brains

 Chocolate affects neurotransmitters in the brain.
 In most cases, it affects our mood or alertness.

 After eating chocolate, our brains release more endorphins.
-Endorphins provide a happy feeling, it soothes pain, it reduces stress and it increases performance.
+Endorphins provide a happy feeling, soothes pain, reduces stress, and increases performance.

 The neurotransmitter dopamine is released after eating chocolate.
 Dopamine is also known as the happiness hormone or feel-good drug.
 It plays an important role in feelings such as joy, pleasure, and well-being.
 It can also have a positive effect on the extent to which you are able to absorb and process knowledge and information.
 And it can help you make better choices.

 Tryptophan in chocolate stimulates the release of serotonin, a neurotransmitter that acts as an antidepressant.
 It affects your mood, it makes you feel good.
 Chocolate contains the substance serotonin.

 Chocolate contains theobromine.
 Theobromine stimulates the central nervous system, the water balance, the heart muscles, the smooth muscle tissues and it dilates the blood vessels.
 And it affects people’s moods.
 It has a stimulating and stimulating effect.
 It ensures alertness.